MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-workstations.md

     -   When the retention range is 1-99 years, you can select backups to occur daily, weekly, bi-weekly, monthly, quarterly, half-yearly, or yearly.

-    -   When the retention range is 1-11 months, you can select backups to occur daily, weekly, bi-weekly, or monthly.
+    -   When the retention range is 1-11 months, you can select backups to occur daily, weekly, biweekly, or monthly.

     -   When the retention range is 1-4 weeks, you can select backups to occur daily or weekly.